 If you value my work and the content I produce, there are a number of ways you can support it.

-Here are five methods I personally recommend:
+Here are five methods I personally recommend.

-1) Improve your own life with the information you have found.
+1) Improve your own life with the information you have found

-And what evidence is there that new information is beneficial if you yourself are not improving your own life with it?
+And what evidence is there that new information is beneficial if you are not improving your own life with it?
 And who would want to listen to your information if they cannot see that it has helped you improve yourself?

 I release my content in the hope and expectation that those who consume it will benefit from it.
 Some of my motivation to put in the hours I do comes from the anecdotal reports I receive via correspondence from listeners/viewers indicating that their lives have improved in one way or another as a result of viewing/listening to my content.

 If you take the time and put in the effort to improve your own mind, body and spirit, this will help you and those around you – and if my own work assists in your efforts to improve yourself, then it will help me, too.
 Perhaps you ought to walk more, perhaps you ought to watch less television, perhaps you ought to spend less money on frivolous things.

-2) Share the content with friends, family, and teh interwebz.
+2) Share the content with friends*, family*, and teh interwebz

 Leave a comment on an online newspaper article.
 Send an email to an old friend with a link to a video on a topic you know they might be interested in.
 Post a thread on an internet forum like reddit and ask people what they think about video x/y/z.

 Be creative: it can be as simple as pasting in the link and writing, ‘Have you guys seen this?
 I don’t know what to make of it!’.
 Your link might get clicked once, it might get clicked one hundred times, who knows?
 Every little bit helps, and one share at the right time and right place can be all it takes to get a video going semi-viral.